JoanBalado/MReye/README.md

 - 6: Coords --> List with coordinates to be passed to nilearn.
 - 7: Output directory.

-So, the program expects the following directory structur:
+So, the program expects the following directory structure:
 ```bash
 start_dir
 |__subj1